Implementation of UDI Requirements with Modular and Flexible Technology

 Would you like to find out more about UDI requirements for medical device manufacturers?

-UDI Requirements from the Global Perspective
+UDI Requirements from the global perspective

 Serialisation of Medical Devices

-While fundamental to any efficient medical device traceability system, serialisation is also a UDI requirement for active implantable devices, e.g. pacemakers, defibrillators, implantable glucose monitors.
-Serialisation refers to assigning a unique serial number to each finished product so that it can be automatically identified at the point of sale.
 The pharmaceutical industry is already deploying serialisation as an anti-counterfeit measure on the global level, and this technology is gaining momentum in other sectors as well.
 Even companies whose products do not fall under the category of active implantable devices will benefit from equipping their lines with flexible technology that enables both UDI compliance and serialisation.
-This approach will help them keep their production lines future-ready in case serialisation becomes an imperative UDI requirement for more product groups, or is mandated in certain importing countries.

 Aggregation of Medical Devices